istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 point in time the organization decides to banish politics.
 Practically, it means blocking access to [edition.cnn.com/politics](https://edition.cnn.com/politics) and allowing access to [edition.cnn.com/sport](https://edition.cnn.com/sport) and  [edition.cnn.com/health](https://edition.cnn.com/health) only.
-The organization will grant permissions to individual applications, to applications in particular namespaces and to particular users to access [edition.cnn.com/politics](https://edition.cnn.com/politics), on a case-by-case basis.
+The organization will grant permissions to individual applications and to particular users to access [edition.cnn.com/politics](https://edition.cnn.com/politics), on a case-by-case basis.

 To achieve that goal, the organization's operations people will monitor access to the external services and will analyze Istio logs to verify that no unauthorized request was sent to